Captain D’s Hush Puppies Recipe

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-• Self-rising white cornmeal mix – Provides the essential lift and structure for light, fluffy texture
+- Self-rising white cornmeal mix – Forms the base of the batter and provides the leavening for a light, fluffy texture.

-• Yellow cornmeal – Adds authentic corn flavor and subtle texture contrast
+- Yellow cornmeal – Adds authentic corn flavor and a slightly coarser texture that contrasts with the white cornmeal mix.

-• Buttermilk – Creates tangy richness and activates the leavening agents
+- Buttermilk – Adds tangy richness and moisture to the batter.

-• Granulated sugar – Balances the earthiness of cornmeal with subtle sweetness
+- Granulated sugar – Balances the earthiness of the cornmeal with a subtle sweetness.

-• White onion – Contributes savory depth and mild bite throughout
+- White onion, finely chopped – Contributes savory depth and mild bite throughout each fritter.

 This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-Sometimes, people ask me what type of oil to use when they fry.
+Sometimes people ask me what type of oil to use when frying.
 I honestly use plain vegetable oil, often soybean oil.

 The brand I usually buy is Kirkland from Costco.
 You could use peanut oil or corn oil; it is up to you.
-But when I weigh expense versus results, plain vegetable oil works for me when frying.
+But when I weigh expense against results, plain vegetable oil works best for frying.

 I suggest cooking at 350 degrees.
 You may want to use a deep fryer like my T-Fal Fryer, which works great.
-I love this fryer because I can filter the oil and use it again.
+I love this fryer because I can filter the oil and reuse it.
 It makes cleaning a snap, too.

 How to Make Hush Puppies

-4. Fry for 1 to 2 minutes.
-Fry only a few at a time for best results.
+- Fry for 1 to 2 minutes.
+Fry only a few at a time for the best results.

-5. Drain fried hush puppies on a wire rack.
+- Drain golden brown hush puppies on a wire rack.

-You might wonder what you would serve your hush puppies with.
-You don’t have to serve them with anything, but you can use some sweet chili sauce if you like.
+You might wonder what to serve with your hush puppies.
+You don’t have to serve them with anything, but you can use some sweet chili sauce if you like or some homemade tartar sauce.

 I hope you give this recipe a try.
 If you love Captain D’s, you might also want to try Captain D’s Coleslaw and Captain D’s Batter-Dipped Fish recipes.